Gamal Mohamed (wrestler)

-Gamal Abdelnaser Hanafy Mohamed is an Egyptian freestyle wrestler.
-He is a two-time medalist, including gold, in the men's 57 kg event at the African Games.
-He is a five-time medalist, including gold, at the African Wrestling Championships.
+Gamal Abdelnaser Hanafy Mohamed (جمال عبد الناصر حنفي محمد; 24 February 1999 – 28 June 2026) was an Egyptian freestyle wrestler.
+He was a two-time medalist, including gold, in the men's 57 kg event at the African Games, and a five-time medalist, including gold, at the African Wrestling Championships.
 He represented Egypt at the 2024 Summer Olympics in Paris, France.

 Career

 In 2019, he represented Egypt at the African Games held in Rabat, Morocco and he won one of the bronze medals in the 57 kg event.

 In 2021, he competed at the African & Oceania Olympic Qualification Tournament hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

-He won the gold medal in the men's 57 kg event at the 2022 African Wrestling Championships held in El Jadida, Morocco.
+Mohamed won the gold medal in the men's 57 kg event at the 2022 African Wrestling Championships held in El Jadida, Morocco.
 He won the silver medal in his event at the 2023 African Wrestling Championships held in Hammamet, Tunisia.

 He competed in the men's freestyle 57 kg event at the 2024 Summer Olympics in Paris, France.
 He was eliminated in his first match by Darian Cruz of Puerto Rico.

+Death

+Mohamed died while imprisoned on 28 June 2026, at the age of 27.
+His death was questioned as evidence of custodial impropriety.